King's Seafood Company: History

 Cousins Jeff and Sam King launched the company as University Restaurant Group in 1983 as a successor to their family's long-running restaurant operations.
-The cousins' parents, brothers Mickey and Lou King, opened their King's Coffee Shop in Huntington Park, California in 1945.
+The cousins' parents, brothers Mickey and Lou King, opened their King's Coffee Shop in Huntington Park, California, in 1945.
 The brothers sold to Tiny Naylor's in 1982.
 Two years later, their sons opened 555 East steakhouse in Long Beach.
 Their original organization was called University Restaurant Group because the cousins had graduated from rival schools, USC and UCLA.
 Jeff King served as chairman of the board and Sam King was chief executive of the company.
 In 1998 the company name was changed to King's Seafood Company.

-Today, the company operates 12 King's Fish House restaurants, seven Water Grill locations, Meat On Ocean and Pier Burger in Santa Monica, California, 555 East steakhouse in Long Beach, California, and Lou & Mickey's, a steakhouse in San Diego, California named for their parents.
+Today, the company operates 12 King's Fish House restaurants, seven Water Grill locations, Meat On Ocean and Pier Burger in Santa Monica, California, 555 East steakhouse in Long Beach, California, and Lou & Mickey's, a steakhouse in San Diego named for their parents.

-In the 2000s Jeff King served on the board of the Los Angeles Convention and Visitors Bureau and was chairman of the California Restaurant Association.
+In the 2000s, Jeff King served on the board of the Los Angeles Convention and Visitors Bureau and was chairman of the California Restaurant Association.
 He died at age 77 on May 17, 2017.
 Sam King was one of the founders of the Sustainable Seafood Forum.
-He is currently chief executive and resides in Coto de Caza, California.
+As of 2007, he is chief executive and resides in Coto de Caza, California.